Rahul-2002-kl/Rahul-2002-kl/README.md

 👨‍💻 All of my projects are available at https://github.com/Rahul-2002-kl?tab=repositories

-📝 I regularly write articles on [I regularly write articles on my learnings in software design and real-time systems](I regularly write articles on my learnings in software design and real-time systems)

 💬 Ask me about Ask me about aviation domain software (Trent XWB, T700, T900 engines)

 📫 How to reach me rahul2mahesh156@gmail.com